-Unless specified differently in the ERPA, ER Payments will be made only for emission reductions achieved during the ERPA period.
-However, the interventions conducive to emission reductions can start at any time.
-ER payments will be delivered once results are achieved, verified by a third party, and formally reported to the WBG.
-Based on the design of the MRV system, it is expected that reporting and verification of ERs can occur every two years.
-The ER payments will be managed by the GoE and distributed to the beneficiaries according to the BSM, which would aim to incentivize greater uptake of sustainable land use actions.
-The BSM will need to be formally adopted by the GoE before any ER payment can be made.
-In addition, it should be noted that the ER payments will not cover the full cost of implementing the changes in landscape management.
-The ER payments will provide some return that offsets some of the costs of improving the landscape for the wider benefit of all.
+ER payments would be delivered once results are achieved, verified by a third party, and formally reported to the WBG.
+The ER payments could begin once the ERPA is signed and emissions reductions (results) occur, are verified and reported to the WBG.
+The ER payments would be managed by the GoE and distributed to the beneficiaries according to the BSM (see Annex 6), which would aim to incentivize greater uptake of sustainable land use actions.
+The BSM would need to be formally adopted by the GoE before any ER payment can be made.

-The OEFCC/ORCU will be in charge of reporting forest cover changes and associated ERs, and of engaging a third party to verify these results.
-The third party report will then be sent to the Workd Bank along with a payment request from ORCU.
-The World Bank will conduct its due diligence before transferring the payment.
-The payments are a function of the amount of ERs achieved in a given year and the unit price agreed between the World Bank (acting as the trustee for BioCF and the GoE.
+ORCU would be in charge of reporting forest cover changes and associated ERs, and of engaging a third party to verify these results.
+The third party report would then be sent to the WBG along with a payment request from ORCU.
+The WBG would conduct its due diligence before transferring the payment.
+The payments are a function of the amount of ERs achieved in a given year and the unit price agreed between the WBG (acting as the trustee for BioCF) and GoE.
+For example, if Oromia state achieved 500,000 ERs in PY 1, and the price agreed during ERPA negotiation was US\$ 5 per ER, the WBG would provide a payment of US\$ 2.5 million.